- What are the general requirements for the Unmarried Partner Visa?

 - What happens if your application is rejected?

 Who should apply for an Unmarried Partner Visa?

-The Unmarried Partner Visa UK is also known as the same sex partners visa or the de facto visa.
+The Unmarried Partner Visa UK is also known as the same sex partners visa or the de facto unmarried partner visa category.
 This is an immigration category that allows an unmarried person to join their partner in the UK in order to live together in a relationship similar to a marriage or civil partnership.